robinhood-suite/robinhood4/rbh-find-lustre/README.rst

 rbh-lfind defines a ``-layout-pattern`` predicate that filters entries based on the pattern of any of their components.
-The only accepted values are ``default``, ``raid0`` and ``mdt``.
+The only accepted values are ``default``, ``raid0``, ``mdt``, ``released`` and ``overstriped``.
 It behaves exactly like the ``stripe-count`` predicate with regards to the default value otherwise.

 -expired-at
 -----------

 rbh-lfind defines a ``-expired-at`` predicate that filters entries which expired or will expire at a given epoch.
-The expiration date is defined by the extended attribute 'user.ccc_expires', and can either be absolute or relative to the maximum between the atime, ctime and mtime.
+The expiration date is defined by the extended attribute defined in the configuration file, or 'user.expires' by default, and can either be absolute or relative to the maximum between the atime, ctime and mtime.

 The predicate can be given an epoch, which can be prepended by a '+' or '-', and the following is applied: